jaredholloway94/revit-ui-hacking/README.md

 ![](https://github.com/jaredholloway94/revit-ui-hacking/blob/main/RevitUiHacking.gif)

 # revit-ui-hacking
-Using Win32 UI automation to programmatically apply settings that are not exposed to the Revit API.
+Using Win32 UI automation to programmatically apply settings that are not accessible via the Revit API.